theopensystemslab/planx-new/README.md

 1. Clone this repository.
 You'll need to get some additional environment variable files that aren't published here.
 Find instructions for copying these in 1password under the AWS Staging IAM user role entry

-1. Run the following command from the project root to get everything (postgres, sharedb, api and hasura server processes) up and running `pnpm start`
+1. Run `pnpm up` from the project root to get everything (postgres, sharedb, api and hasura server processes) up and running and `pnpm down` to stop all services.

 1. Move into the hasura directory `cd ../hasura.planx.uk` & install dependencies `pnpm i`.